SeppPenner/outlookcaldavsynchronizer-german-readme/README.md

 	- Do not delete invitations from server identity.

 #### 2.10.0 ####
-- New features
+- Neue Features
 	- Add profile type for NextCloud.
 	- Add general option to enable useUnsafeHeaderParsing, needed for Yahoo and cPanel Horde.
 	- Improve Autodiscovery.
-- Bug fixes
+- Fehlerbehebungen
 	- Fix installer for Office 64-bit installation for AllUsers deployment and copy registry keys to correct HKLM location, ticket #410.
 	- Add scrollbar to sync profiles content control, gh issue 176.
 	- Fix autodiscovery for iCloud CardDav, ticket #414.